Skip to content

 2. Run Architect → review WAF scores and cost estimate

-3. Run Terraform Planner → review governance constraints and plan
+3. Run IaC Planner → review governance constraints and plan

 4. Run Terraform CodeGen → review generated configs